icapps/flutter-model-generator/README.md

         type: Person
     category: BookCategory # Enums can be added and will be converted to a text and back
     secondCategory: BookCategory?
+    onlyInDb:
+      type: string
+      only_for_table: true # This field will only be added to the table, not to the model

 Person:
   path: user/person/